Do your gums ache frequently? Have you experienced swollen or bleeding gums recently?

 What can I do about my receding gums?

 You can visit the dentist for your receding gums.
-A dentist will smoothen your roots and reattach the gums to your teeth.
+A top-rated Houston Dentist will smoothen your roots and reattach the gums to your teeth.

 What are the types of teeth cleaning?